sanchom/allard-writing-tools/README.md

 :-------------------------:|:-------------------------:
 [![What the text that you're writing will look like](examples/source1.png)](sample-factum-1.md)  |  [![Rendered PDF](examples/render1.png)](sample-factum-1.pdf)

 This system also generates a title page, table of contents, and table of authorities as required by the moot court.

+A lot of errors can creep in when you try to manually lay out citations, insert pinpoints, back-references, and create tables of authorities.
+This can all be automated.
+LaTex and BibTex have done this for decades for more standard citation formats.
+And, those solutions are certainly adequate for law journal articles with citations presented in standard footnotes.
+But, I haven't found something adequate for writing a factum in plain text that can then be converted to a nicely typeset PDF that matches the formatting requirements of UBC or the BC Court of Appeals.

 # Technical details